kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animaffee shop website with HTML CSS and JavaScript
+Animatedffee shop website with HTML CSS and JavaScript